-An APA-Accredited predoctoral internship in counseling psychology is required, consisting of one calendar year of full-time or two years of half-time (2,000 clock hours) supervised professional work.
+An APA-Accredited predoctoral internship in counseling psychology is required, consisting of one calendar year of full-time (2,000 clock hours) supervised professional work.
 Internship placements occur in a variety of agency and institutional settings as approved by the Counseling Psychology Committee.
 All Counseling Psychology students are required to complete internships in training agencies accredited by the Commission on Accreditation of the American Psychological Association.